-The truth about turmeric lattes...
+The truth and benefits of turmeric lattes...

 Turmeric has been used in India for centuries as a medicinal herb, and the tradition of drinking turmeric has been around for just as long.
 More commonly known as ‘haldi doodh’ translating to 'turmeric milk' in India, this cup of golden milk has become more widely known as a turmeric latte in the west.